 Several factors can affect your surrogate compensation package in Tennessee:

-• Your agency: As one of the highest-paying surrogacy agencies in Tennessee, we’ll make sure your surrogate pay reflects your dedication and commitment to the surrogacy process.
+Choice of Agency: As one of the highest-paying surrogacy agencies in Tennessee, we’ll make sure your pay reflects your dedication and commitment to the surrogacy process.

 Base Pay for Surrogate Pregnancy in Tennessee

-The base pay for surrogates is meant to reflect your service and value as a surrogate.
+Your base pay is meant to reflect your service and value as a surrogate.
 This money is yours to spend however you choose.
 For many women, this money can be life-changing for them and their families.
-It offers a way to pay off debt, buy a car, put a down payment on a home or even make memories with their family.
+It offers a way to pay off debt, buy a car, put a down payment on a home or even make memories on vacation.

 Additional Expenses

-There are many expenses that come up when you’re pregnant, and specifically with surrogacy.
-There are multiple medical fees, legal fees and more.
+Pregnancy and surrogacy involve numerous expenses.
+There are medical fees, legal fees, travel expenses, maternity clothing costs and more.
 Surrogates do not need to pay for these out of pocket.
-All of these additional expenses will be covered in a surrogate compensation package.
+All additional expenses are covered by our surrogate compensation package.

 We want to ensure you are one of the highest-paid surrogates in Tennessee.
-After all, you’re likely putting aspects of your life on hold to dedicate your time and energy to help make a family’s dreams of parenthood come true.
+After all, you’re likely putting aspects of your life on hold to dedicate your time and energy to making a family’s dreams of parenthood come true.
 We want to ensure your efforts are recognized and rewarded.
-You can use this money to:

-If you want to become one of the highest-paid surrogates in Tennessee, we’re the agency that can make that happen.
+If you want to become one of the highest-paid surrogates in Tennessee, we can make that happen.
 Contact us today.

 Learn more about being one of the highest-paid surrogates in Tennessee.